tuankhoin/SEIQHCDRO-Interactive-Model/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 SEIQHCDRO COVID-19 Interactive Modelling Tool is a free and open-source web application/software licensed under the [3-clause BSD license](https://github.com/tuankhoin/SEIQHCDRO-Interactive-Model/blob/main/LICENSE).

+## Authorship & Contribution
+- Based on the license, this is a free software/web application released by the authors.
+There is no relation between the application and authors' affiliations.
+- For support, please write an issue.
+- For contribution, please fork and make a pull request.

 ## Website legal disclaimer
 The information contained in this website is for convenience or reference only.
 The content cannot be considered to be medical advice and is not intended to be a substitute for professional medical counselling, diagnosis or treatment.
 For any concern please consult a trusted specialist in the field.